guneyKose/BanubaManager/README.md

 # BanubaManager
-An easy way to handle Banuba
+An easy way to handle BanubA

-USAGE

-BanubaManager.shared.startBNBWithoutAgora(localVideo: self.streamView, effect: BanubaManager.shared.currentEffectKey)